jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 - More meditations on identity and data
 	- Thinking about how data exists only as *relations* between things... how do we preserve this?
 	- 'Data' is data in the context of that user (or group of users) using that specific application
-	- Learned about the concept of [[thoughts/Zooko's Triangle#Petnames|petnames]] in more depth today and there's a really cool way of thinking about identity here perhaps
+	- Learned about the concept of [[thoughts/petname|petnames]] in more depth today and there's a really cool way of thinking about identity here perhaps
 		- Almost all of the contexts in which we collaborate are not global.
 The *you* I know is likely different from the you your family knows.
 Identity should be relational rather than standalone?

 ### May 18th